SongminYu/render/docs/todos/actions.md

 - [x] Create a ticket about server use for IT
 - [x] Summarize data gap lists and prepare the workshop with Fraunhofer IBP (Timeline: around mid-May by email, then the end of May or early June, we have the workshop)
 - [x] add region ids (NUTS1 and NUTS2)
+- [x] meet Hannah
+  - [x] download NUTS2 weather data
+  - [x] discuss how to integrate NUTS1 calibration data (maybe we need dropdowns for 3 levels of id_region in the dashboard)
+  - [x] there is the code mapping id_regions at different levels (line 62 in models/render/render_dict.py)
+  - [x] then design the table format for Weijia
+- [x] update calibration target table (fluss gas)